altunenes/easylab/docs/api_reference.md

 ***gray***<a name="gray"></a>
 gray is a function that converts all images to GRAY.

+***Histogram equalization***<a name="Histogram-equalization"></a>
+Histogram equalization is a function that applies histogram equalization to all images in the folder.
+It is a method in which the image is transformed so that the intensity distribution is uniform.
+This method is useful to improve the contrast of images, especially when the usable data of the image is represented by close contrast values.
+Function uses cv2.equalizeHist().

 ***lowfrequencydomain***<a name="lowfrequencydomain"></a>
 lowfrequencydomain is a function that applies low frequency filter to all images in the folder with the given cutoff frequency.